Ji Chaozhu

-Ji Chaozhu (July 30, 1929 – April 29, 2020) was a Chinese diplomat who held a number of important positions in the Ministry of Foreign Affairs of the People's Republic of China (PRC), most notably as English interpreter for Chairman Mao Zedong, Premier Zhou Enlai and Deng Xiaoping; later as Ambassador to the Court of St. James's (United Kingdom); and lastly as an Under-secretary General of the United Nations, a post from which he retired in 1996.
-He played a central role in the talks leading up to and during President Richard M. Nixon's historic 1972 visit to China.
+Ji Chaozhu (July 30, 1929 – April 29, 2020) was a Chinese English language diplomatic interpreter and diplomat who held diverse positions in the Ministry of Foreign Affairs of the People's Republic of China (PRC).
+Most notably, he was English interpreter for Chairman Mao Zedong, Premier Zhou Enlai and Deng Xiaoping, Ambassador to the Court of St. James's (United Kingdom), and then served as an Under-secretary General of the United Nations, a post from which he retired in 1996.
+He was one of the principle interpreters in the talks leading up to and during President Richard M. Nixon's historic 1972 visit to China.

 His memoir, The Man on Mao's Right, was published in July 2008, by Random House.

 Early years in U.S.

-Ji was born on July 30, 1929, in Shanxi Province to an affluent family who were also sympathetic to the Communist Party.
-His father was a wealthy landlord, lawyer, and provincial official, while his eldest brother, Ji Chaoding, was a noted economist who earned a Ph.D. at Columbia University.
-Ji and his family fled their home in Taiyuan, the provincial capital, in the late 1930s during the Second Sino-Japanese War.
-At the urging of Zhou Enlai, who had established relations with Chaoding in the mid-1920s, Ji's family emigrated to New York City in 1939, when Ji was nine years old.
-He earned a high school diploma from Horace Mann-Lincoln High School (now known as Horace Mann School), and attended Camp Rising Sun in 1944.
+Ji was born on July 30, 1929, in Taiyuan, Shanxi Province to an affluent family who were also sympathetic to the Communist Party.
+His father, Ji Gongquan, was a land-owner, lawyer, and provincial official, while his eldest brother, Ji Chaoding, was a secret member of the Chinese Communist Party who earned a Ph.D. in economics at Columbia University.
+Ji and his family fled Fengyang, their family home, in 1937, at the outset of the Second Sino-Japanese War.
+At the urging of Zhou Enlai, who had established relations with Chaoding in the mid-1920s, Ji's family came as refugees to New York City in 1939, when Ji was nine years old.

+Ji earned a high school diploma from Horace Mann-Lincoln High School (now known as Horace Mann School), and attended Camp Rising Sun in 1944.
 He was a sophomore at Harvard University in 1950 when the Korean War broke out, which saw his native homeland and his adopted country fight on opposite sides.
 Ji described how he "was torn between [his] love for two countries", but knew that he "was fundamentally Chinese".